gyulanemeth/bluefox.email/posts/how-spf-dkim-and-dmarc-actually-work-with-real-examples.md

 # How SPF, DKIM, and DMARC Actually Work (With Real Examples)

-Email authentication is essential if you don't want any random idiot sending emails in your name.
+Email authentication is essential if you don't want any random person sending emails in your name.
 In other words, to prevent email spoofing, it's strongly advised to set up DKIM, SPF, and DMARC.

-In this article we will go through how these email authentication methods work, showcasing it with real-life examples, digging into email headers.
-The aim is to reach to a good understanding how these methods actually work, and how you can investigate if something is off.
+In this article, we’ll go through how these email authentication methods work, using real-life examples and digging into email headers.
+The goal is to build a solid understanding of how these methods actually work—and how you can investigate if something’s off.

-::: tip TLDR
+:::tip TLDR

-**SPF (Sender Policy Framework)** is for checking if an email is sent from a legit IP address (sending server is allowed by the domain)
+**SPF (Sender Policy Framework)** checks if an email is sent from a legit IP address (i.e., the sending server is allowed by the domain).

-**DKIM (DomainKeys Identified Mail)** is for checking the validity of your email (was not altered)
+**DKIM (DomainKeys Identified Mail)** checks the validity of your email (i.e., it was not altered).

-**DMARC (Domain-based Message Authentication, Reporting and Conformance)** gives control domain owners over what to do with unauthenticated emails.
-If DKIM or SPF fails, you can decide to just monitor, quarantine (send to trash/spam), or reject unauthenticated emails.
+**DMARC (Domain-based Message Authentication, Reporting and Conformance)** gives domain owners control over what to do with unauthenticated emails.
+If DKIM or SPF fails, you can choose to just monitor, quarantine (send to spam), or reject unauthenticated emails.

 :::

 :::warning Who this is for